Hanuman Books

-Hanuman Books (named after the Hindu monkey god Hanuman) was originally a 50 book series of very small books, formatted to resemble Indian prayer books.
-In 1986 Hanuman Books was founded and published by American art critic Raymond Foye and artist Francesco Clemente in New York City.
-The original series ran from 1986 to 1993 out of the Chelsea Hotel.
+Hanuman Books (named after the Hindu monkey god Hanuman) was a small press founded in 1986 by American art critic Raymond Foye and artist Francesco Clemente in New York City.
+It was originally a 50 book series of very small books, formatted to resemble Indian prayer books that Clemente introduced to Foye during a trip to India.
+The original series ran from 1986 to 1993.

 The series concentrated on avant-garde cultural values of the 1980s and included Dada writings, Beat poetry, Naropa Institute poets, Andy Warhol's Factory scene, San Francisco's North Beach literary scene and members of New York's art and literary scene, such as Patti Smith.
 Radical French authors, such as Jean Genet, Henri Michaux, René Daumal and Francis Picabia were mixed with Lower East Side writers like William Burroughs, Nick Zedd and Gary Indiana.
+Hanuman books were printed at C.T.
+Nachiappan's Kalakshetra Press in Madras, India.

 The series has since acquired a cult following and in 2014, writer and art historian Shruti Belliappa founded Hanuman Editions, reimagining the Hanuman Books legacy.
 She co-edits the project with writer Joshua Rothes.
 As of 2023, new authors like McKenzie Wark, Vivek Narayanan, Bora Chung, Enrique Vila-Matas and Raymond Pettibon are being added to the original series and some original titles are being reissued, like Eileen Myles' Bread and Water and Cookie Mueller's Garden of Ashes.

 History

 Artist Francesco Clemente drew the Hanuman logo and conceptualized the overall design of the book series.
 Twelve books a year were published with Foye often selecting American writers like Allen Ginsberg, John Ashbery, Bob Dylan, Robert Creeley and Taylor Mead while Clemente often chose French texts in English translation by writers such as René Daumal and Henri Michaux.
 Hanuman also published texts by visual artists Max Beckmann, David Hockney, Willem de Kooning, Jack Smith and Francis Picabia.

 In India at C.T.
 Nachiappan's Kalakshetra Press, located at Madras (now Chennai), Hanuman Books were printed on a letterpress and shipped by boat to New York City.
 Nachiappan’s expertise gave Hanuman volumes a distinct look and feel, a tactile object-like quality that grounded their critically deconstructive approach to the countercultural currents of the late twentieth century.
 All of the books had the same 3 × 4 in dimensions, except for René Ricard's larger book God with Revolver.

 Besides being sold for four or five dollars on an informal basis from the Chelsea Hotel, Printed Matter, Inc. and occasionally from art museum bookstores and art galleries in Manhattan; book distributors Sun and Moon Press (in Los Angeles) and Small Press Distribution (in Berkeley) placed Hanuman books in West Coast bookstores, such as City Lights Bookstore and in contemporary art museums, such as the Los Angeles County Museum of Art.

+Hanuman Books held a historic reading on May 18, 1989, at St. Mark's Church in New York.
+Over a dozen writers, including Allen Ginsberg, Richard Hell, Eileen Myles, and others read selections from their works.